 Despite how worrying this all sounds, it is possible to enjoy the sun while refraining from using harmful products.
 Follow these tips to make sure you stay sun-safe and reef-safe:

-- Avoid sunscreens that contain harmful chemicals such as Oxybenzone, Benzophenone-1, Benzophenone-8, OD-PABA, 4-Methylbenzylidene camphor, and 3-Benzylidene camphor
+When purchasing sunscreen be sure to check the ingredients list.
+Sunscreens that contain harmful chemicals such as Oxybenzone, Benzophenone-1, Benzophenone-8, OD-PABA, 4-Methylbenzylidene camphor, 3-Benzylidene camphor, Octinoxate, and Octocrylene.

-Spread the word.
-Drive consumer demand by advocating for more-reef safe sunscreen options and raising awareness.
+In addition to changing your own behavior, you can drive consumer demand by advocating for more reef-safe sunscreen options and raising awareness.
 Educate others about the consequences of certain sunscreens and let them know how they too can keep themselves and the reef safe.